-- 9. (1) A person applying to enter or remain in St Helena for a period exceeding 183 days under section 20 of the Ordinance must- - (a) be outside St Helena, unless he or she entered St Helena on a short term entry permit which is still valid; - (b) apply in the approved form; - (c) provide an undertaking that the person does not intend taking up employment in St Helena, or if he or she will be taking up such employment, make a declaration that he or she has made or will be making an application for a work permit under section 24 of the Ordinance; - (d) provide proof of a valid address where he or she will be staying in St Helena; and - (e) make a declaration that he or she does not have any outstanding fines or unspent convictions which are multiple or serious in nature. - (2) A person applying to extend or renew a long term entry permit under section 20(2) of the Ordinance must apply in the approved form and provide proof that he or she continues to comply with the requirements of this regulation.
+9.8 (1) A person applying to enter or remain in St Helena for a period exceeding 183 days under section 20 of the Ordinance must-

+- (a) . - (b) apply in the approved form; - (c) provide an undertaking that the person does not intend taking up employment in St Helena, or if he or she will be taking up such employment, make a declaration that he or she has made or will be making an application for a work permit under section 24 of the Ordinance; - (d) provide proof of a valid address where he or she will be staying in St Helena; and - (e) make a declaration that he or she does not have any outstanding fines or unspent convictions which are multiple or serious in nature.

+(2) A person applying to extend or renew a long term entry permit under section 20(2) of the Ordinance must apply in the approved form and provide proof that he or she continues to comply with the requirements of this regulation.

-- (3) The Board must, if satisfied that the applicant qualifies for a long term entry permit, issue a permit in the approved form. - (4) Regulation 8(3) applies to this regulation as it applies to regulation 8.
+(3) The Board must, if satisfied that the applicant qualifies for a long term entry permit, issue a permit in the approved form.

+(4) Regulation 8(3) applies to this regulation as it applies to regulation 8.